 Bureau of Food Security

-Jonathan Colton serves as a senior technology advisor in BFS/ARP.
-He works within the whole of USG Feed the Future activity, which advances food security.
-Dr. Colton focuses on the diffusion, adoption, and scaling of technology, particularly mechanization technology for smallholder farmers.
+Jonathan Colton served as a senior technology advisor in BFS/ARP.
+He worked within the whole of USG Feed the Future activity, which advances food security.
+Dr. Colton focused on the diffusion, adoption, and scaling of technology, particularly mechanization technology for smallholder farmers.
 Examples include equipment to plant and harvest, as well as to reduce post-harvest losses.
-He is developing methods to transfer from the research laboratory to the field, as well as to adapt technology from one field to another (health care to farming) and from one location to another (Asia to Africa).
-Professor Colton’s efforts encompass USAID Missions in Africa, Asia, and Latin America.
-In addition, he works with the Office of Science and Technology (OST) to increase the interactions between USAID and the Smithsonian Institution.
+He developed methods to transfer from the research laboratory to the field, as well as to adapt technology from one field to another (health care to farming) and from one location to another (Asia to Africa).
+Professor Colton’s efforts encompassed USAID Missions in Africa, Asia, and Latin America.
+In addition, he worked with the Office of Science and Technology (OST) to increase the interactions between USAID and the Smithsonian Institution.

 Dr. Colton’s was profiled on the Feed the Future website.
 Read the article here.